SecurityXploded.com

 SQLite Browser showing Secrets of Chrome

-Here is the snapshot of ChromePasswordDecryptor showing the decrypted login credentials....
+Here is the snapshot of ChromePasswordDecryptor showing the recovered login passwords,

 ChromePasswordDecryptor

-For more information and to download ChromePasswordDecryptor, please visit its main page here.
+For more information and to download ChromePasswordDecryptor, please visit the tool page here.

 See Also